Can you help protect this iconic Chilterns landmark?

-Our Lacey Green Windmill – the oldest surviving smock mill in England and Grade II* listed – is in urgent need of specialist repairs.
-Following its latest inspection, experts have identified that major works are now critical.
+Our Lacey Green Windmill – the oldest surviving smock mill in England and Grade II* listed – is in urgent need of specialist repairs and thanks to the passionate people of the Chilterns we've now raised the money we need to carry out these works over the summer.

-It is testament to renovation works in the 1970s & 80s, and unfailing dedication of our volunteers, that the mill has stood the test of time.
+It’s testament to renovation works in the 1970s and 80s, and unfailing dedication of our volunteers, that the mill has stood the test of time.
+Now hundreds of Chiltern Society supporters and organisations have stepped forward to raise the £53,000 we needed.

 Your support will safeguard the mill’s place in the landscape and history, as a centuries-old source of local pride and identity, and valuable community amenity.